SOLVE-IT-DF/solve-it-education/trwm-explained/README.md

 An overview of the steps are as follows (with a detailed work-through in the [Class Exercises](../class-exercises/README.md) section.

 * View the latest TRWM Helper worksheet (listed [below](#latest-version)).
-* This Google Workbook will be read only, but you can use the menu option `File->Make a copy`, to create your own version that will be editable.
+* This Google Workbook will be read only, but you can use the menu option `File->Make a copy`, to create your own version that will be editable (you may need to be logged into a Google account to save the copy).
 * Work through the numbered worksheets, starting with a description of the technique, then the results that are the output of the technique.
 These can be mapped to CASE Ontology classes where possible, or use the 'Potential CASE classes' field to document others.
 * The next worksheets will then automatically prompt for what different types of error could look like for each result type.
 These will be aggregated on sheet 3b.
 This compiled list allows you to:
     * check your wording of the weaknesses, in particular that they 'stand alone' in their descriptions and don't rely on being read in the context of the technique.
 For example, "message not recovered" may be better reworded as "chat message not recovered" to ensure context is preserved in the weakness name.